-TCP Application Summary Report
+💐 TCP Application Summary Report

 Description Displays data for specific TCP applications, as well as for Web (HTTP) applications with TCP settings, that were configured for Real User Monitor in End User Management Administration.
-For information on configuring applications to be monitored, see "New/Edit TCP Application Page" on page 347 and "New/Edit Web or SOAP Application Page" on page 363.
+For information on configuring applications to be monitored, see "New/Edit TCP Application Page" on page 376 and "New/Edit Web or SOAP Application Page" on page 396.
 The TCP Application Summary report enables you to monitor application performance and status and to pinpoint problems with specific applications or application types.
 You can also use the report to determine load distribution between different applications.
 To access: Select Applications > End User Management > Real User > TCP Application Summary Important Information The available graphs and tables in the report depend on the types of the applications for which you generate the report.
-For details on which graphs and tables are displayed for which application type, see "Viewing Data for Different Application Types in Real User Monitor Reports" on page 412.
+For details on this topic, see "Viewing Data for Different Application Types in Real User Monitor Reports" on page 432.

-- ➤ "Report Settings" on page 613
+- ► "Report Settings" on page 644

-- ➤ "General Tab" on page 614
+- ► "General Tab" on page 645

-- ➤ "Availability Tab" on page 619
+- ► "Availability Tab" on page 650

-- ➤ "Performance Tab" on page 621
+- ► "Performance Tab" on page 652

-GUI Element (A-Z) Description <common report="" settings=""></common> For details, see "Common Report Elements" in Reports .
+GUI Element (A-Z) Description <common report<br="">elements></common> For details on the user interface, see "Common Report Elements" in Reports .
 Active Filters Indicates which active filters have been set.
 To set active filters, click the Active Filters link.
-For details, see "Active Filters Dialog Box" on page 436.
-Note: The active filters tabs enabled for this report are: ➤ End User Groups ➤ Servers Applications Indicates the name of the selected application for which data is included in the report.
+For details, see "Active Filters Dialog Box" on page 456.
+Note: The active filters tabs enabled for this report are: ► End User Groups ► Servers Applications Indicates the name of the selected application for which data is included in the report.
 If more than one application is selected, the number of selected applications out of the total number of applications is displayed.
 To select applications, click the Applications link.
-For details, see "Applications Dialog Box" on page 450.
+For details, see "Applications Dialog Box" on page 469.
 Note: Applications that are Web (HTTP) only (that is, without any TCP settings) are not displayed as available applications in the Applications Dialog box.
 Restore Default Settings Click to clear any active filters that have been previously set.